GuideLast reviewed July 1, 2026

 Can any rubber or PVC mat survive molten metal?

-This is exactly why you specify by EN 13501-1 class rather than by material name or a self-declared °C figure.
+This is exactly why you specify by a documented reaction-to-fire classification rather than by material name or a self-declared °C figure.
 A nitrile-rubber tile such as the Workwell Link-Fire is stated by its manufacturer as EN 13501-1 Bfl-s1 (Workwell) — a higher flooring class than the Cfl-s1 of the market-default anti-fatigue mat, the COBA Diamond Tread (COBA) — showing a better-than-default class is commercially available.
 For the wider question of unrated rubber near hot work, see can rubber matting be used near welding.

 So what should I ask the supplier for?

 Skip the headline °C number and request the documented classification instead.
-Ask for the EN 13501-1 flooring class and smoke sub-class with the supporting test report, confirmation it covers the product as supplied, and the named product datasheet rather than a generic spec sheet.
+Ask for the flooring fire classification with the supporting test report, which test method it was produced under, confirmation it covers the product as supplied, and the named product datasheet rather than a generic spec sheet.
 That gives you something traceable to a standard, not a self-declared figure.

 If a temperature value is genuinely relevant — say for a spatter-contact surface — ask which of the three conditions above it describes and whether it is the coating or the core limit.
 Browse welding mats and fire-resistant matting, read how to specify welding bay matting, or send us your process and we will help you request the right datasheet and classification report.